Downloading Video and Audio from YouTube and other Social Media Platforms for Free

 Many of us at some time need to download video content which we want to view at a time convenient for ourselves.

-Sadly, this quite reasonable user requirement is becoming increasingly difficult to achieve in practice, with providers seemingly intent on frustrating our efforts to view their content other than by online streaming.
+Sadly, this quite reasonable user requirement is becoming increasingly difficult to achieve in practice, with content providers seemingly intent on frustrating our efforts to view or access their material other than by online streaming within their own app frameworks.

-Those sites that do allow content download generally only do so if we are signed up; they often require a monthly subscription before we are allowed to download, or even just view, content.
-A further 'bugbear' is the widespread integration of Digital Rights Management (DRM) with any content downloaded from the website or app.
+Those providers that do allow content downloading generally only do so if we are signed up; they often require a monthly subscription before we are allowed to download, or even just view, any material.
+A further 'bugbear' is the widespread integration of Digital Rights Management (DRM) with any content that is downloaded from the website or app.
 The effect of this is to limit playback to a set time period after download (usually 30-days), after which the DRM prevents further viewing.
-Unless you are strict with turnround of you downloads this will often render a large slice of your saved downloads unviewable before you get to them.
+Unless you are quite strict about viewing your existing downloads promptly, and in rotation, this will often render a large slice of your carefully saved downloads unviewable before you get to them.

-The main deterrent for most users is that, like GetiPlayer, yt-dlp is a command line processor, and thus a certain amount of knowledge is required to make best use of the software.
-The following info should help make life easier by simplifying the setup process and providing help compiling command line syntax.
+The main deterrent to using yt-dlp for most users is that, like GetiPlayer, it is a command line processor, and thus a certain amount of knowledge is required to set the software up, and to make best use of the software.
+The following info should help make life easier by simplifying the setup process and also providing help in compiling command line syntax.

 The package works best on Windows 11, but will also function on Windows 10.
 The yt-dlp software has a useful self-update switch to ensure you always have the latest version.
-This is important because individual provider sites frequently change their output formats, and yt-dlp is regularly updated to try to keep pace with such changes.
+Regular updates of your own installation are important because individual provider sites frequently change their output formats, and yt-dlp is regularly updated to try to keep pace with such changes.

 Setting up yt-dlp for Windows

 The yt-dlp software is open-source and can be downloaded free of charge.
-It works well for Windows 11, and should also work for the recently deprecated Widows 10.
-Although it is possible to find older versions of both yt-dlp and ffmpeg compatible with Windows 7 and 8, I would not recommend attempting to use them.
-The reason is simple – the yt-dlp software needs regular updating and any older versions of yt-dlpthat still work on Win 7 or 8 aren't updateable and will be rapidly outpaced by developments.
+It works well for Windows 11, and should also work for the recently-deprecated Windows 10.
+Although it is possible to find older versions of both yt-dlp and its companion software ffmpeg compatible with Windows 7 and 8, I would not recommend attempting to use them.
+The reason is simple – the yt-dlp software needs regular updating and any older versions that do still work on Win 7 or 8 aren't updateable and will therefore be rapidly outpaced by developments.

-To run the software, you need to place the following files in a new directory in your computer's C:/ drive called yt-dlp before you start:
+To run yt-dlp, you need to place the following files in a new directory in your computer's C:/ drive named 'yt-dlp' before you start:

 yt-dlp.exe; ffmpeg.exe; ffplay.exe; ffprobe.exe.

-(When downloading, make sure you select the Windows Icon from the ‘Get packages and executable Files’ Box, and then select Windows Builds from Gyan.dev).
+(When downloading the ffmpeg files, make sure you select the Windows Icon from the ‘Get packages and executable Files’ Box, and then select Windows Builds from Gyan.dev).
+You'll need to extract the files from the zipped archive; you can then transfer the 3 files listed above manually to C:/yt-dlp/ using Windows Explorer.

 Using the Software

-To access yt-dlp, use Windows Explorer to locate the yt-dlp directory, right click it, and select the ‘Open in Terminal’ option.
+To access yt-dlp after you've installed it, use Windows Explorer to locate the yt-dlp directory, right click it, and select the ‘Open in Terminal’ option.
 This will open a command window and set the directory to yt-dlp.
-You can now run any valid command lines. (if you use the software regularly, you can shorten this process by creating a desktop shortcut which opens a command window in the yt-dlp directory for you).
+You can now run any valid command lines. (if you use the software regularly, you can shorten this process by creating a Win 11 desktop shortcut which opens a command window in the yt-dlp directory for you).

 Please note that when you first run the program, any downloads will be stored in the yt-dlp directory by default.
-To avoid clutter, it is best to select another directory for output files.
-You can choose this as your new default, and set up other permanent preferences, as follows:
+To avoid clutter, and the risk of accidentally deleting the software files, it is best to select another directory for your output files.
+You can choose this as your new default, and set up any other permanent preferences you need, as follows:

 Setting permanent preferences for yt-dlp using a config.txt file